llepogam/JEDHA/Block 1  - Kayak Project/README.md

 - **03_Data_Transformation**: Processes and combines all the data into useful outputs
   - `data_transformation.ipynb`: Script for data cleaning, analysis, and visualization
+  - `database_export.ipynb`: Script for pushing datasets to the SQL server
-  - Functions for AWS S3 integration and data storage
+  - Functions for AWS S3 & SQL server integration and data storage

 ## How It Works